 But, for this post, I wanted to share some information on how I ended up buying my new flute.
 I also want to share some tips for any of you who are looking at upgrading to a new flute.
 Continue reading “Buying a Professional Flute”

 Hey guys, so today’s post is going to be a little different.
 I’m going to get a little personal with you.
 This past week was insane.
 So insane that I’m writing this just minutes before it will be going up.
+My embouchure went through a change.

 Amongst those changes was a revelation about my embouchure.
 I have a Cupid’s bow, and that means that I can’t get the best sound by playing exactly in the middle.
 Continue reading “Embouchure Changes…”